 As our history has proved, great people create great results.
 We are pleased to recognize and thank the women and men who have built and are continuing to build GeoPark.
-They are our heart and our muscle, and have met every challenge with a professionalism, creativity and agility that continues to propel us forward.
+They are our heart and strength, and have met every challenge with professionalism, creativity and agility, which continues to drive us forward.
+The immense challenges of 2020 are proving this more than ever.

-Our gratitude extends to the persistently supportive families of all our team members who have contributed immensely to what we have achieved and where we are going.
-We were fortunate to join with all employees and spouses in 2018 in Villa de Leyva, Colombia for GeoPark's Fifteenth Anniversary to express our thanks personally and to celebrate together our culture, accomplishments and big expectations for each other.
+Our gratitude extends to the ever-supportive families of all our team members who have contributed immensely to what we have achieved and to where we are going.

 A special thanks also to our committed and experienced Board of Directors who work continuously to improve GeoPark.
-We are very pleased to welcome Constantine Papadimitriou who joined our Board in 2018 and will also serve on the Audit Committee.